Most parents with school age kids are done gearing up for the “back-to-school” rush. School has started, and the daily routine is in session.

 For the younger kiddos “Childhood vision screening is recommended for all 3 to 5 year old children in order to rule out lazy eye and vision problems” said our very own Alexandra Chebil M.D. an Orange County Ophthalmologist, regarded by the community and her peers for the conservative, caring, and preventative approach to proper vision care.

-Our Irvine Lasik Center is not only dedicated to Lasik, but overall eye health.
+Our Newport Beach Lasik Center is not only dedicated to Lasik, but overall eye health.
 If you have any questions, comments, or additional tips to share with other parents, please contact us and we’d love to spread the word.